connecting

 Minneriya National Park – a Paradise for Elephants and Elephant Lovers!

-Located between Colombo and Kandy (approx 80km from Colombo- and 40km from Kandy), Pinnawela is the government showcase for elephants.
-Established in 1975 to protect orphaned elephants, there are now 85 elephants at Pinnawela with several bred and born there.
-Crowds of visitors come daily and twice each day the elephants are brought down in a procession to enjoy two hours of bathing in the river.
-It is quite a sight and I found the elephants to look healthy and certainly happy to frolic and play freely in the river!
+Pinnawala Elephant Orphanage is located between Colombo and Kandy (approx 80km from Colombo- and 40km from Kandy), Pinnawala is the government showcase for elephants.
+Established in 1975 to protect orphaned elephants with several bred and born there.
+Crowds of visitors come twice daily to watch the elephants come down in a procession to enjoy two hours of bathing in the river.
+It is quite a sight and I found the elephants to look healthy and happy to frolic freely in the river!
 You can sit having your tea or lunch watching all the fun.

 https://visitsrilanka.info/content/91-pinnawala-elephant-orphanage